aklinker1/miasma/docs/docs/faq.md

 Portainer gives you access to every thing Docker can do on a UI, but I wanted to simplify things, most apps don't need all that configuration.

-Having miasma manage ports and routing for me is huge, it's so easy to mistype a traefik label and be stuck for hours.
+Having Miasma manage ports and routing for me is huge, it's so easy to mistype a traefik label and be stuck for hours.